Volunteer for Convocation

 - Greeters/programs.
-Greeters will be stationed at the entrances to the Sidney Marcus Auditorium to hand out programs and answer general questions about the ceremony.
+Greeters will be stationed at the entrances to the ceremony room to hand out programs and answer general questions about the ceremony.

 - Processional.
 Volunteers helping with the processional will ensure students stay in their designated lines as they process from the holding room to the ceremony room.

 - Holding room/ushers.
 Ushers will be assigned to each department and will be stationed in the student holding room.
 They will be in charge of guiding their designed group of students into the ceremony room and onto the stage, where all students will be seated.
 They will also guide students to the front of the stage and back to their seats during the graduate recognition section of the ceremony.